jorgejgnz/MoonLander/README.md

 # WebGL Game

-Final project of the Computer Graphics subject of the IARFID Master's Degree (Universitat Politècnica de València).

-This project can be used as an educational game to understand basic physics principles.
+Educational game to understand basic physics principles, developed in WebGL.
+Initially developed as a deliverable for the Computer Graphics course of the MUIARFID master's degree (UPV).

 # [Try it!](https://jorgejgnz.github.io/MoonLander/)